 All staff at institutions or complexes housing female offenders are required to complete training developed by the Women and Special Populations Branch and the trauma-informed correctional care module.
 Thereafter, refresher information is provided locally on annual basis.

-Wardens shall remain aware of gender responsivity issues via mandatory quarterly videoconferences with the Women and Special Populations Branch.
+Wardens shall remain aware of issues affecting incarcerated females via mandatory quarterly videoconferences with the Women and Special Populations Branch.
 The Union will be invited to participate.

 4. SPECIAL POPULATIONS